fooxlj07/private-cloud/README.md

 then check on local browser http://localhost:8500/ui

 TODO:
-- secret management instead of .env file for root secret during init(used later as well for recovery)
+- secret management instead of .env and root ca of vault file for root secret during init(used later as well for recovery) !!!
 - OpenVPN remote and local
 - internal domain name dns record
 - proper ca, may use let's encrypt
 - loadbalance/reverse proxy
 - check with dedibox if can get a domain name without lose my servers
 - log and monitory
+- add log rotation.